Thank you for supporting and trusting my candidacy during this Special Election. I am excited to get to work – Golden is worth it!

 Disclaimer: Nobody’s an expert on this right now, including me.
 I’m sharing thoughts (not medical advice) regarding masks and resources to help you make educated decisions about your own health in this uncertain time.

-First, even a cloth mask may provide you some marginal protection against virus germs getting into your nose or mouth and infecting you.
+First, even a cloth mask may provide you some protection against virus germs getting into your nose or mouth and infecting you.

 The 8th street trail pedestrian temporary bridge is now open!
 This heavily-used trail goes from Clear Creek and the Community Garden and dog park up to the north neighborhoods and Mitchell Elementary.
 It has been closed since January.